realchief/LinuxSimulator/README.md

 - Step 4

     If you’re on Windows, download Tight-VNC to install VNC.
-Connect to localhost::5902 and use the password you gave above.
+Connect to <Ip Address>::5901 and use the password you gave above.
     You should now see your new shiny Ubuntu desktop.